tne-lab/phase-calculator/README.md

 (Instructions here are for Windows and Linux - Mac support may be coming soon.)

-The Phase Calculator depends on a Discrete Fourier Transform library called FFTW (version 3).
-For Windows, the precompiled version is included here.
-On Linux, it can be installed from source or possibly from your distribution's package manager.

-Here it is assumed that you are adding the Phase Calculator to an existing `plugin-GUI` repository.
-It must be new enough to have the `DspLib` common library, which was introduced on Feb 8, 2018 on the development branch (commit `2dcb98b...`).
+### Step 1: Decide which version to use.

+* You are on the `master` branch, which uses the Fourier-transform-based [Hilbert transform](https://en.wikipedia.org/wiki/Hilbert_transform) over a sliding window to estimate the analytic signal (from which we derive the phase).
+We have been testing variants of this algorithm in our lab since mid-2016, and it is now fairly polished, but is somewhat less computationally efficient than the newer version.

+* If you want, you can switch to the `hilbert-transformer` branch, which uses a [Hilbert transformer](https://www.intechopen.com/books/matlab-a-fundamental-tool-for-scientific-computing-and-engineering-applications-volume-1/digital-fir-hilbert-transformers-fundamentals-and-efficient-design-methods) FIR filter instead - actually one of several, depending on the frequency band you are filtering to.
+This is more efficient since it doesn't require as much AR model-based prediction nor calculating an FFT on each step.
+However, it's not as well-tested.

+* Alternatively, you can use the `tnel-development` (old algorithm) or `hilbert-transformer` (new algorithm) branch of [tne-lab/plugin-GUI](https://github.com/tne-lab/plugin-GUI/tree/tnel-development), which is a fork of the Open Ephys GUI source code with this plugin and some other useful ones already built in.
+Then you don't even need this repository or the rest of the instructions!
+(If you're on Linux though, you'll still have to install FFTW as described below.)
+Beware though, these are development branches and will be more unstable than `open-ephys/plugin-GUI/master`.

 ### All platforms:

+* If you haven't already, download the base source at https://github.com/open-ephys/plugin-GUI (either by cloning or downloading a ZIP file from the `master` branch).

+  * If you already have the source or your own fork, it must be new enough to have the `DspLib` library, which was added on Feb 8, 2018 on the development branch (commit `2dcb98b...`).

+* Download/clone this repository, making sure you're on the desired branch as described above.

-* Create the directory `plugin-GUI/Source/Plugins/PhaseCalculator` and copy all contents of `Source` into it.
+* Create the directory `plugin-GUI/Source/Plugins/PhaseCalculator` and copy all contents of this repository's `Source` into it.

 ### Windows (Visual Studio 2013)